Celestial Holography Revisited: Celestial Correlators

-In this section we re-visit the definition of celestial correlation functions in the light of the newly proposed definition \eqref{celestialbubo} of conformal primary wave functions.
-According to this modified definition, celestial correlation functions are related to time-ordered correlation functions in Minkowski space by taking the radial Mellin-transform of each external point and extrapolating the remaining hyperbolic directions to the conformal boundary:

-This definition naturally extends the definition of boundary correlation functions commonly employed in (A)dS/CFT, which extrapolate bulk correlation functions to the conformal boundary.
-The difference is that in Minkowski space one must first perform a radial Mellin transform which integrates out the radial direction, after which one extrapolates to the conformal boundary as one does in (A)dS/CFT.

-4pt In the following sections we evaluate the above-defined celestial correlators in some examples for massive scalar field theories.
-We furthermore show that they can be perturbatively recast in terms of corresponding AdS Witten diagrams suitably analytically continued along the complex light-cone.
+In this section we explore in more detail celestial correlators defined according to \eqref{celestialcorrelationnewdef0}.
+We give some examples in perturbation theory for massive scalar field theories and show that they can be recast in terms of corresponding Witten diagrams in Euclidean AdS suitably analytically continued along the complex light-cone.